-Antimicrobial Surgical Prophylaxis
+Antimicrobial Surgical Prophylaxis Policy, MP49 & Attachment A

-The antimicrobial surgical prophylaxis protocol establishes evidence-based standards for surgical prophylaxis at The Nebraska Medical Center.
-The protocol was adapted from the recently published consensus guidelines from the American Society of Health-System Pharmacists (ASHP), Society for Healthcare Epidemiology of America (SHEA), Infectious Disease Society of America (IDSA), and the Surgical Infection Society (SIS) and customized to Nebraska Medicine with the input of the Antimicrobial Stewardship Program in concert with the various surgical groups at the institution.
+Purpose: The antimicrobial surgical prophylaxis protocol establishes evidence-based standards for surgical prophylaxis at Nebraska Medicine.
+The protocol was adapted from the most recently published consensus guidelines from the American College of Surgeons (ACS), American Society of Health-System Pharmacists (ASHP), Society for Healthcare Epidemiology of America (SHEA), Infectious Disease Society of America (IDSA), Surgical Infection Society (SIS) and the Centers for Disease Control, then customized to Nebraska Medicine with the input of our Antimicrobial Stewardship Program in concert with the various surgical groups at the institution.
 The protocol established here-in will be implemented via standard order sets utilized within One Chart.
 Routine surgical prophylaxis and current and future surgical order sets are expected to conform to this guidance.
+Click here to jump to antibiotic recommendations for specific surgery types.